Pain points

 Card tapping mOTP_5

-As of 2021, there are 2.8 billion credit cards in use worldwide.
-Americans have an average of four credit cards, and EU residents have 0.8 to 3.9 mobile cards per capita.
-In Korea, the number of credit cards held per person stood at 1.79. swIDch’s TAP-OTAC increases the frequency of physical card use by adding the OTP function to the payment card.
-Considering that most consumers normally use one or two cards, it will naturally lead to the effect of increasing customer loyalty.
+Globally, 2.8 billion credit cards are in use as of 2021.
+Americans average four credit cards, while EU residents possess between 0.8 to 3.9 mobile cards.
+By adding the OTP function to the payment card, swIDch increases card usage frequency.
+Given that most consumers mainly use one or two cards, this naturally leads to heightened customer loyalty.

 Expansion beyond payment

-OTAC embedded cards can also be used as a means of diverse authentication beyond payment.
-Even when logging in to mission-critical sites such as internet banking, you can generate a one-time QR code just by tapping the back of your smart phone.
-You can also use the same card to enter the office or a restricted area by tapping it on the digital door lock.
-Businesses can use this innovative card by integrating corporate payment cards, access control devices, and employee ID into one card.
-High manufacturing costs related to contactless payment function will alleviated naturally through additional uses other than payment only.
+OTAC embedded cards can serve as a means of diverse authentication beyond payment.
+Logging into critical sites, such as internet banking, can involve generating a one-time QR code with a simple tap on the back of a smartphone.
+The same card can grant access to the office or restricted areas via tapping on digital door locks.
+Businesses can leverage this innovative card by integrating corporate payment cards, access control devices, and employee IDs into one card.
+The associated manufacturing costs related to contactless payment functions can naturally alleviate through additional applications beyond payment.

 Card tapping mOTP_3